 Golfing in Wyoming

-Don’t forget your driver if you’re golfing in Wyoming, because all those wide-open spaces mean long links — and haven’t you heard?
+Don’t forget your driver if you’re golfing in Wyoming, because all those wide-open spaces mean long links.
+And did you know?
 The ball flies further at our high-altitude courses.With almost 100 courses around the state, you’re guaranteed nine or 18 holes worth of breathtaking scenery, challenging layout and friendly service.
-Check out a few of these golfing experiences you can only get in Wyoming:
+Check out a few of these golf experiences you can only get in Wyoming:

 - Swing away with a landmark view of Devils Tower from almost every tee box at the Golf Club at Devils Tower in Hulett.